ulf/markdown2deckjs/README.md

 * jinja2
 * elementtree

-Install by using Pip: `pip install markdown jinja2`
+Install by using Pip: `pip install markdown jinja2 elementtree`

 ## How to use